 - The extent to which he or she would be willing voluntarily to assign domestic and foreign rights in the invention to the University if it should be determined that an assignment of the invention to the University is not required under the UNC Patent and Copyright Policies

 4. The University strongly encourages scholarly publications of the results of faculty and student research.
 Though the UNC Patent and Copyright Policies do not limit the right to publish, except for short periods of time necessary to protect patent rights, publication or public use of an invention constitutes a statutory bar to the granting of a United States patent for the invention unless a patent application is filed within one year of the date of such publication or public use.
 Publication or public use also can be an immediate bar to patentability in certain foreign countries.

-In order to preserve rights in unpatented inventions, it shall be the duty of each inventor to assure that a report is filed with the Director of the Office of Technology Transfer notifying that office of any publication, submission of manuscript for publication, sale, public use, or plans for sale or public use, of an invention for which an IR has previously been filed.
+In order to preserve rights in unpatented inventions, it shall be the duty of each inventor to assure that a report is filed with the Director of the Office of Research Commercialization and Development notifying that office of any publication, submission of manuscript for publication, sale, public use, or plans for sale or public use, of an invention for which an IR has previously been filed.
 If an invention is disclosed to any person who is not employed by the University or is not otherwise committed to maintain such invention in confidence, the inventor shall keep a written record of the date and extent of each such disclosure, the name and address of the person to whom the disclosure was made, and the purpose of the disclosure.